muppet9010/factorio-muppet-streamer/README.md

 Call For Help
 ------------

-Teleports other players on the server to your position.
+Teleports other players on the server to near your position.

 - Command syntax: `/muppet_streamer_call_for_help [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments: